1. What two things can you never eat for breakfast?

 Heat.
 Because you can always catch a cold.

-58. Forwards I’m heavy but backwards I’m not.
+58. Forwards I’m heavy but backward I’m not.
 What am I?

 59. A girl leaves home and turns left three times, only to return home facing two guys wearing masks.
 Who are the two guys?